The Return of Us

 - Kathy Kim, Andrew Kim & Sue Walpole

-The Return of Us is a film and live event featuring giant puppets, a choir, and a contrabass clarinet - questioning whether our relationship with the natural world will change, once we come out of post-Covid isolation, to be released/launched in Autumn 2021.
+The Return of Us is a film (approx 30 minutes running time) and live event featuring a giant beast, a choir, a cast of children, and a contrabass clarinet, questioning whether our relationship with the natural world will change, as we return from lockdown.

 Supported by funding from Arts Council England and supported by the British Film Institute